sagemath/trac_to_gh/Issue 6040.md

 Keywords: quadraticform

-Adding Doctests to bring coverage up to 100% (coming soon).
+Adding Doctests to bring coverage up to 100%.

 Issue created by migration from https://trac.sagemath.org/ticket/6040